schlosrat/token-health/README.md

 ### What you can do

 - Multiple tokens may be selected.
 The name for each token selected will appear in the title bar of the dialog box.
-- Up to four selected token icons will also be shown inside the dialog box with decreasing opacity (the fourth will be cut off)
+- Optionally, up to four selected token icons will also be shown inside the dialog box with decreasing opacity (the fourth will be cut off)
 	- This helps you ensure you've got the right tokens targeted before you apply damage or healing!
 - Press the **toggle key** and enter a value to apply **damage** to the selected token(s)
 - Press the **toggle key** and enter a ***negative value*** to apply **healing** to the selected token(s)